suhenady/foodie-farms/README.txt

 template is provided), and includes a number of neat effects (check out the menu!), extra features, and all the usual stuff you'd expect.
 Hope you dig it!

+This template has been updated for a farm and farmer's markety delivery website where users can place orders, track crop production and contact the business for inquiries.

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.